-Plans for a new rail service linking Oxford and Cambridge to improve connections between East Anglia and central, southern and western England.
+Plans have been published for a new rail service linking Oxford and Cambridge to improve connections between East Anglia and central, southern and western England.

 Bedford lies at the heart of this route.

 The case for east-west rail through central Bedford focuses on three key benefits:

 - Excellent connectivity - locally, nationally and internationally

 - Regeneration - boosting jobs and the local economy